Gurimu Narita captures snowboarding bronze at Paralympics | The Japan Times

-PYEONGCHANG, SOUTH KOREA – Gurimu Narita won the bronze medal in the men’s snowboard cross at the Pyeongchang Winter Paralympics on Monday, while fellow Japanese Daichi Oguri and Atsushi Yamamoto made early exits.
+PYEONGCHANG, SOUTH KOREA – Gurimu Narita won bronze in the snowboard cross LL2 classification at the Pyeongchang Winter Games on Monday in his Paralympic debut.

-Narita fell to Gabel Keith of the United States in the semifinals, but upset American Evan Strong in the small final to settle for bronze at Jeongseon Alpine Centre in the SB-LL2 category for snowboarders with an impairment in one or both legs with less activity limitation.
+The 24-year-old outran rival Evan Strong of the United States in the head-to-head race for third at Jeongseon Alpine Centre, after being knocked out in the semifinal by American Gabel Keith who won silver.

-Narita comes from a snowboarding family.
-His older brother Domu and older sister Melo Imai both competed in the snowboard halfpipe competition at the 2006 Turin Winter Olympics.
-Narita, who participated in the able-bodied freestyle skiing halfpipe event at the 2013 World Championships, also competed as a trampolinist at the para athletic level in Japan.
+Matti Suur-Hamari of Finland took the gold for his first Paralympic medal.

 Earlier in the day, cross country skier Taiki Kawayoke settled for ninth in the 20 km freestyle event’s standing category won by Ukraine’s Ihor Reptyukh.